-A key area of expertise in my practice is anxiety issues; like generalised anxiety disorder (GAD), panic disorder, and obsessive-compulsive disorder (OCD).
-Social phobia and the anxiety often linked to performance at work.
 Anxiety is also linked to assertiveness issues like the experience of being 'used' or 'walked over' by the people in your life.
-This often leads to low self-esteem, depression and guilt.
+This often leads to low self-esteem, depression, guilt and shame.

-The last area to highlight is my specialism in addiction work with alcohol and drugs and also behavioural addictions like gambling and sex addiction.
+Although experienced working in many areas of emotional and psychological distress, one last area to highlight here is my specialism in addiction work.
+I have years of experience working with substance use issues like alcohol, food and drug addictions and also behavioural addictions like gambling and sex addiction.

-When clients want to achieve change in their lives or progress towards a stated goal, I use evidence-based psychological interventions such as CBT, REBT, solution-focused therapy and positive psychology.
+When clients want to achieve change in their lives or progress towards a stated goal, I use evidence-based psychological interventions such as CBT, REBT, Schema-based therapy, solution-focused therapy and positive psychology.

-Having spent much of my career working with some of the most challenging client groups, I have had the privilege to see people make incredible progress in their lives.
-This has given me an unshakable belief that people really can heal and change.
-This sense of hope is something my clients have said they have appreciated when speaking with me.
+Having spent much of my career working with some of the most challenging client groups, I have had the privilege to see people make genuine progress in their lives.
+This has given me a firm belief that people really can heal and change.
+This sense of hope is something my clients have said they have appreciated when working with me.

 Training, qualifications & experience

-Alongside my private practise, I currently work for a third sector charity providing psychotherapy to NHS clients suffering from mental health issues in GP surgeries across North London.
+Alongside my private practice, I have worked in private clinics and a third sector charity providing psychotherapy to NHS clients suffering from mental health issues in GP surgeries across North London.
 I provide clinical supervision to trainee and volunteer counsellors, as well as providing counselling training to the organisation’s clinical staff.
 I am also experienced in supporting clients who use the Twelve Step model of recovery.

-I am a fully accredited member of the British Association for Counselling and Psychotherapy and am also an accredited member of the Federation of Drug and Alcohol Professionals.
+I am a fully accredited member of the British Association for Counselling and Psychotherapy and am also a member of the Federation of Drug and Alcohol Professionals.
 My clinical approach is deeply rooted in the codes of ethics laid out by these two governing bodies.